jrtberlin/aos2.0-post/README.md

    * Casio WSD-FXX series (ayu/koi)
    * Fossil Gen 5 Watches (triggerfish)
    * LG Watch Urbane 2nd edition (nemo)
-   * Polar M600 (pike)

 Apart from adding new watches, the community has also been actively enhancing the support for our existing range of watches.
 Visit our newly created [feature matrix page](https://asteroidos.org/install/features/) to find out about the detailed support level for your watch.

-Despite recent minor improvements we decided to remove the Sony Smartwatch 3 (tetra) from our official support due to hardware [issues](https://github.com/AsteroidOS/meta-tetra-hybris/issues).
-We will provide install images (via [release.asteroidos.org](https://release.asteroidos.org)) for the time being but we are not listing it as a supported watch on our webpage anymore.
+Despite recent minor improvements, we have decided to remove the Sony Smartwatch 3 (tetra) from our official support due to unresolved hardware [issues](https://github.com/AsteroidOS/meta-tetra-hybris/issues).
+Additionally, the Samsung Gear Live (sprat) is currently in an unusable state due to persistent display issues.
+Although the Moto 360 1st gen (minnow) has been successfully ported, it shows underwhelming performance as it is the only watch we have ported with a TI SoC.
+We will continue to provide install images for these watches, and we welcome new contributors with fresh ideas to help improve support.
+However, for the time being, we have created an Experimental category in our watch gallery for watches that we do not consider to be suitable for daily use.

 ## Synchronisation Clients